 Zoe stepped between them, voice cold and commanding.
 "Enough!
 We don't have time for this."

 Zoe didn't look back at Draco, her voice like ice.
 "We're leaving.
-There's a threat surge at the city center, and we can't afford distractions.
+There's a threat at the city center, and we can't afford distractions.
 Stay here and play hero if you want, Draco.
 Just don't expect us to clean up after you."
+"You never did," Draco muttered, but Zoe was already out of earshot.

-She led the others out, footsteps echoing through the empty site.
-Jasmine and Dash hesitated—Dash shot Draco a conflicted look—but in the end, they followed.
+She walked out without turning back, footsteps echoing through the empty site.
+Jasmine hesitated—Dash shot Draco a conflicted look—but in the end, they followed.
 Derek paused at the exit, meeting Draco's gaze with a mix of anger and regret, then turned away.

 Silence settled in again, heavy with shadows and the weight of everything left unsaid.
 Draco stood alone in the site, every instinct on edge, as he prepared to search the darkness by himself.